alex-glynn/ptolemy/README.md

+# Ptolemy

-Repository for ptolemy.pages, the Roman numeral calculator
+This is the repository for <ptolemy.page>, the Roman numeral calculator.